On the wave equation in spacetimes of Goedel type: Solving the wave equation by an ansatz

 where

 and $J_\pm=J_1\pm i J_2$.
 We may verify, that

-which are all standard relations in the theory of representations of SU(1,1).
+which are all standard relations in the theory of representations of SU(1,1), and thus are the same as the commutation rules among the generators $L_i$ of the symmetry group of $\hh$.

-For a given $\la$ the families of simultaneous eigenfunctions of $C_2$ and $J_0$ are constructed upon a reference vectors, denoted here by $\psi^+_0$ (or $\psi^-_0$), annihilated by\footnote{The necessity for such a vector is clear; as in the case of the rotation group - its absence would lead to negative-norm states created by successive application of either $J_-$ (or $J_+$).} $J_-$ (or $J_+$).
+For a given $\la$ the families of simultaneous eigenfunctions of $C_2$ and $J_0$ are constructed upon a reference vectors\footnote{Denoted by $g$ in \S5g of \cite{Ba}.}, denoted here by $\psi^+_0$ (or $\psi^-_0$), annihilated by\footnote{The necessity for such a vector is clear; as in the case of the rotation group - its absence would lead to negative-norm states created by successive application of either $J_-$ (or $J_+$).} $J_-$ (or $J_+$).
 This leads to two families, $D^+_\la$ and $D^-_\la$.